Here’s James Bullard:

 . . .
 I don’t think markets have fully absorbed that switch.”

 That’s not Bullard’s job.
 He hasn’t been hired to outguess the markets.
 If he wants to do that he should go run a hedge fund.
-His job is to be led around by the markets like a stupid ox with a steel nose ring is dragged along by a farmer.
+His job is to be led around by the markets like a stupid ox with a steel nose ring being dragged along by a farmer.

 For the year, Bullard predicted gross domestic product (GDP) growth at 3.0 percent.